Find out how to make your own pumpkin pie spice and why it’s even better than store-bought pie spice.

 What’s In Pumpkin Pie Spice?

-Let’s break down this mystery spice blend.
+Let’s break down this mystery spice blend that is perfect for fall baking projects.
 There are four common spices that make the blend – cinnamon, ginger, allspice, and nutmeg.
 Some people (me!) throw in a bit of ground cloves.
 And some people (not me!) add mace.
 That’s it.

 Why Make Your Own Pumpkin Pie Spice?